Taking the Drug Away

 In the Psychology Today online article “Can Love Be an Addiction?”
 Lori Jean Glass, program director of Five Sisters Ranch, reveals that she once was diagnosed with an addiction to being in love.
 Unlike Davidson, Glass describes her addiction as more than just being addicted to the feeling of being in love.
 For her, the addiction involved being completely absorbed in someone else’s life and the feeling that someone else needed her and admired her.
 Someone, anyone; it didn’t matter who it was as long as it was a warm body capable of overflowing her brain with love chemicals.
 Glass also describes her insanely intense relationship as jumping : “I went from relationship to relationship.
 The idea of intimacy was foreign.
 God forbid, I let anyone see inside my wounded spirit.
 Often, I had several relationships on the back burner, just in case.
 Keeping the intrigue alive and active was important.”

 Thank you for reading my blog.
 Please read, like, comment, and most of all follow Phicklephilly.
 I publish every day.

-Buy my new book, Angel with a Broken Wing on Amazon!
+My new book, Angel with a Broken Wing is now for sale on Amazon!